-When you’re hypothyroid or hyperthyroid, you can sometimes have a hard time deciphering whether a symptom is related to your thyroid, or just part of normal life.
-For example: Everyone gets tired sometimes.
+Everyone gets tired sometimes.
 Everyone’s body has temperature changes.
-And certainly, everyone can be moody on occasion.
-So how do you know when your fatigue, temperature fluctuation, and mood swings are a sign that your thyroid levels are off or rather a sign that you’re just… human?
+And certainly, everyone can be moody with a capital M. So how do you know when your fatigue, temperature fluctuation, and mood swings are a sign that your thyroid levels are off or rather a sign that you’re just… human?

 For me, the mental game with my thyroid is a hard one to overcome.
 After I had my thyroidectomy and went from being hyperthyroid to hypothyroid, so I was in thyroid limbo — my levels were in constant flux, and I could almost always blame my lack of focus and mood swings on my faulty thyroid (or lack thereof).
-Then, even after my levels were normalized (nine months post-thyroidectomy), I found myself constantly questioning what was thyroid-related and what was just the result of being a tired working mom of twins.
+Then, even after my levels were normalized (nine months post-thyroidectomy), I found myself constantly questioning what was thyroid-related and what was just #twinmomlife.

 The only way I could put my mind at ease was to check my thyroid levels.
-Thankfully, I had an amazing medical team who was always willing to see me just to say, “Yep, your levels are great,” or, “You’re right — it’s your thyroid.
+Thankfully, I had an amazing medical team who was always willing to see me just to say, “Yep, your levels are great — you can stop being paranoid,” or, “You’re right — it’s your thyroid.
 Let’s fix that.”
 Sometimes, getting that A-OK from the doctor was just what I needed to snap out of it and stop blaming my fatigue on my thyroid.
 (And, you know, maybe a sign that I should just go to bed a little earlier.)

 But when you blame your health troubles on something for so long, it’s hard to change your thinking.
 Here are some of the constant confusions I had to work through to decipher whether they were due to thyroid life or just real life.